 We are gathering scattered information and have found a few more references to the film in our extensive German film library of original books,marketing, promotional materials and newspapers.
 This effort, in late northern Summer/Fall 2018 during a research trip to Europe, has allowed us to gather all known newspaper articles, background information, and scans of twelve press photos , to commence work on a monograph on Legion Condor.

 We shall use this webpage on the film to present further research, as possible.

 There is so little material about the film extant that film historians as early as the 1960s were making errors in discussing it.
 Typical were the dates of filming given as from „early August“ to 1 September.
 We know from Karl Ritter's diaries that it was just a 15 day film shoot before the production was pulled — that is, from 8 to 25 August.

 The English-language Wikipedia erroneously gives Legion Condor a "Release date: June 15, 1939" and "the film was pulled from Distribution in August 1939 to avoid offeding the Soviets who had supported the other side in Spain and who were negatively portrayed in the film."
 This mix-up with Ritter's Im Kampf gegen den Weltfeind is inexcusable.
-That Weltfeind had a Release date of June 16th (not the 15th) and that it was indeed pulled from cinemas in August that year proves that the two film titles have been confused by Wikipedia contributors.
+That Weltfeind had a Release date of June 15th and that it was indeed pulled from cinemas in August that year proves that the two film titles have been confused by Wikipedia contributors.
 (We have submitted a correction to this Wiki page, so hopefully the Facts will prevail.)

 There has never been a plot summary longer than one or two sentences for the film, which is that of a heroic hymn to the German Legion Condor men who supported Franco.
 Now we have the full script to tell the full story.